High Speed Internet: Cable, DSL & Router Settings, Wireless Security WPA, etc.

 Connect Two Routers - want more connections, want your wireless to transmit from a higher level, here's how.

-If you find you are accessing your router administration program frequently, you know how irriating it is to type in that IP number all the time.
+If you find you are accessing your router administration program frequently, you know how irriating it is to type in that IP number all the time, not to mention remembering it.

 Just make a shortcut on your desktop for it, and you can get to it with one click.
-Or if you use a program like SlickRun, simply make a shortcut to it that way.
+Or if you use a program like Find + Run Robot, just type Router, and it will start the browser with the sign in configuration page immediately.
+(Of course you still have to have the shortcut on your desktop or in a folder for it to read it.)

-Much faster, you don't have to remember the number, and you can do it from any of your computers.
+Much faster, you don't have to remember the number, and you can do it from any of your computers if you put a shortcut on each one.

 A wireless router gives you both a wired system and wireless.
 Most have 4 wired ports.
 The wireless system is easily turned off via the software if you wish.
 Providing you activate and set up the security features, there should not be a problem.